romenrg/romenrg.github.com/source/_posts/2020-12-30-software-projects-vs-software-products.markdown

 As you may have guessed after reading this article, I’m a big fan of building software as products.
 I have built many in my career; and [I’ve learned a lot](https://www.romenrg.com/blog/2015/03/17/10-plus-1-valuable-lessons-i-learned-from-my-failed-startup/) from those experiences.

-But building products is not just what I enjoy the most.
-It is the way I truly believe we should be building software to get the most out of it.
+But building software as products is not just what I enjoy the most.
+It is truly the way I believe we should be building software, to get the most out of it.

 Software projects are dead.
 Long live _software products_.